shrisborah450-source/Operation-Project/README.md

 ### What I Have Learned

-- Data without action is just noise — every report I build ends with clear next steps
+- Data without action is just noise every report I build ends with clear next steps
-- Speed without accuracy is dangerous — in KYC and compliance, errors have real consequences
+- Speed without accuracy is dangerous in KYC and compliance, errors have real consequences
-- The best process improvement is the one that sticks — I always train the team on changes, not just document them
+- The best process improvement is the one that sticks,I always train the team on changes, not just document them
-- Cross-functional trust is built by being reliable — I never missed a reporting deadline in either role
+- Cross-functional trust is built by being reliable,I never missed a reporting deadline in either role
-- Operations is a leadership function — the people who do it well shape how the entire business runs
+- Operations is a leadership function the people who do it well shape how the entire business runs

 > The moment I stopped thinking of operations as a support role and started thinking of it as the engine of the business, my work changed.
 I started asking bigger questions, building better systems, and delivering more measurable outcomes.
 That shift is what I bring to every team I work with.